skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 of time.
 They were at a loss as to how to proceed from here, and now one of her generals has come to see them.

-The General is a severe human with long dark hair, a deeply creased face, and an aloof manner.
+The general is a severe human with long dark hair, a deeply creased face, and an aloof manner.
 He is dressed in red robes and carries a long staff.